svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

 With Earthly you have the ability to pass such artifacts or images between targets within the same Earthfile, but also across different Earthfiles across directories or even across repositories.
 To read more about this, see the [target, artifact and image referencing guide](../guides/target-ref.md).

 Copy the artifact `/go-example` produced by another target, `+build`, to the current directory within the build environment.
 Set the entrypoint for the resulting docker image.
 Save the current state as a docker image, which will have the docker tag `go-example:latest`.
 This image is only made available to the host's docker if the entire build succeeds.

+### Target Outputs
+Which targets perform outputs and pushes and which targets don't

-## Target Enviorments
+## Target Environments

 Notice how we already had Go installed for both our `+build` and `+docker` targets.
-This is because  targets inherit from the base target which for us was the `FROM golang:1.15-alpine3.13` that we set up at the top of the file, but it's worth nothing that targets can define their own docker enviorments.
+This is because  targets inherit from the base target which for us was the `FROM golang:1.15-alpine3.13` that we set up at the top of the file, but it's worth noting that targets can define their own environments.
 For example:

 ```Dockerfile
 VERSION 0.6